 Green Park tube station is unusual that it has had two lots of Royal openings!
-The first was for the Victoria Line in 1969 and the second almost exactly ten years later for the Jubilee Line.
-No surprise when some of the station’s most important neighbours (well just across the park itself actually) happens to be those at Buckingham Palace.
-As we will see later it was their presence that dictated the course of the Victoria Line between here and Victoria – that and the Royal opening are covered in another post.
+The first – and possibly the more famous – was that for the Victoria Line in 1969.
+The second Royal event occurred almost exactly ten years later for the Jubilee Line.
+No surprise when some of the station’s most important neighbours (actually just across the park itself) happens to be those resident at Buckingham Palace or the other associated Royal residences nearby.
+As we will see later it was the presence of Buckingham Palace that dictated the eventual course of the Victoria Line towards its original southern terminus – but more of that later…

 The Queen arrives at Green Park station for her cab ride to Oxford Circus on 7th March 1969.
 Source: Twitter